This tutorial covers:

-This does not come without risks - especially in the software industry.
-Multiple developers working on the same codebase face the risk of unwittingly introducing breaking changes and disrupting the application.
-Teams working on the same code base have to ensure that best practices are followed so that everyone is always on the same page.
+The explosion of talent available for remote work (and the widespread acceptance of remote first employment) allows for global collaboration on an unprecedented scale.
+This expansion does not come without risks - especially in the software industry.
+Multiple developers working on the same codebase face the risk of introducing breaking changes and disrupting the application.
+Teams need to follow best practices so that everyone is always on the same page.
 Failure to do so can result in unexpected downtime and loss.
-Continuous integration (CI) is one of the best practices that high-performing development teams have adopted.
+Continuous integration (CI) is one of those best practices that high-performing development teams have adopted.
 CI is the repeatable process of integrating changes from multiple contributors to create a single software project.

 This tutorial is the first in a series about establishing a CI/CD practice for your LoopBack applications.
 The next tutorial shows you how to automate LoopBack deployments.